-Planning and taxation of pensions is complex enough for US citizens who live in the country, but, for those classified as non-residents, pension planning management can seem like a real minefield.
+Planning and taxation of retirement savings accounts is complex enough for US citizens who live in the country, but, for those classified as non-residents, pension planning management can seem like a real minefield.

 Whether you plan to eventually settle in the US, to return to your country of origin or to settle elsewhere, there are so many factors for you to consider that it is important that you take advice regarding the consequences of your foreign pensions as well as your US-based pension arrangements.

 Blacktower (US) LLC is fully licensed and regulated by the SEC and has over 30 years’ experience in the offshore and cross-border expat market.
 We are excellently placed to manage clients’ US-based assets, including 401ks, IRAs and 529 education plans.

 Our aim is to offer robust and conservative long-term growth, aligned with careful planning and management from start to finish.
 We welcome expats specifically, by offering a complete holistic wealth management approach.

 Foreign pensions are difficult to manage as they are subject to strict and complex reporting requirements.
 Additionally, the IRS (internal revenue service) does not recognise foreign pensions as qualified plans in the US so any contributions you make to your foreign scheme will not reduce your US taxable income, while contributions made by your employer will only serve to increase your taxable income.

 Foreign pension funds may be further complicated if they invest in foreign exchange-traded funds or mutual funds as these will be classed as passive foreign investment companies and are likely to be taxed punitively.

 Lastly, it is important to remember that any distributions from your fund are likely to be taxed by both your country of domicile and the country you reside in—although some investors may be able to claim Foreign Tax Credit and others may be able to utilise tax treaties to avoid double taxation.